bNobo/needabreak/readme.md

 <img src="Captures/taskbar.jpg" alt="task bar icon" width="400" />

-You can display the application menu by clicking on the coffee cup:
+You can display the application menu by clicking on the coffee cup icon in the taskbar:

 <img src="Captures/menu.jpg" alt="menu" width="300" />